 Research swine are playing an important role in the global fight against COVID-19, with live animal models helping to both create a vaccine and address the worldwide ventilator shortage.

 Researchers in China have genetically engineered a pig with human DNA and transplanted skin grafts onto monkeys, a breakthrough they say will open the door to new skin/organ transplants.
+This type of surgery is called xenotransplantation, the process of transplanting or grafting tissue or organs from one species to another.

 They were men who had suffered unimaginable injuries.